BoneDevInc/BoneSkyblock/README.md

 ## Support

-If you encounter any issues while using the plugin, feel free to join our support Discord: [https://discord.gg/6HJ73mWE7P](https://discord.gg/6HJ73mWE7P).
+If you encounter any issues while using the plugin deal with it this isnt for other people use cases.